 Use a fine-point marker to write prices on plain stickers.

-Don’t put stickers on collectible goods like; old magazines, cards, album covers, hardcover books, magazines, postcards and so on.
+Don’t put stickers on collectible paper goods like; old magazines, cards, album covers, hardcover books, magazines and postcards.
 The adhesive may never come off and could ruin the value of the item.

-Baby and children’s clothing always sells well, especially if they're priced at .25 to $1 an item.
+Children’s clothing always sells well, especially if they're priced at .25 to $1 an item.

 If you can’t decide on a certain price for an item, write “make an offer”, or “$25 or best offer.”